Send the link below via email or IMCopy

 Guides & Videos

 To borrow items from the Library, you will need your Keele card.

 Any items you borrow will be automatically renewed as long as they've not been requested by someone else.

 To borrow and return items you can use the self service machines...

 Don't forget - if you have any questions, you can always contact us:

-There are five group study rooms available in the Library, four on the top floor and one on the middle floor.
+There are seven group study rooms available in the Library, four on the top floor and three on the middle floor.
 Each room contains a networked PC and study table.

 Rooms can be booked in advance, up to 9:30pm the day before it is required, or you can turn up on the day to see if a room is available at the time you require.
 The maximum time allowed is two hours.